glowieframework/glowie/README.md

 - Easy routing engine, with custom parameters and auto routing
 - Safe and fast session management
 - Easy to use HTTP request engine
+- File upload handler and validator
-- Localisation tools for multilanguage applications
+- Internationalization tools for multilanguage applications
 - Multiple environment settings for all kind of scenarios
 - No command line needed
 - Third-party plugin support